-Add to that the fact that when people use a daily moisturizer that doubles as a sunscreen they don’t usually do the first two important aspects of sun protection: put enough on and reapply every 2 hours.
+Add to that the fact that when people use a daily moisturize or makeup that doubles as a sunscreen they don’t usually do the first two important steps of sun protection: put enough on and reapply every 2 hours.

-Bottom line: that daily moisturizer with SPF 15 is most probably giving you a false sense of sun protection security.
+Bottom line: that daily moisturizer or foundation with SPF 15 is most probably giving you a false sense of sun protection security.
 I can help you figure out how to get better protection for your skin.

-The zinc oxide (also called a physical or ‘inorganic’ sunscreen ingredient) is a physical block because it sits on the outer layers of your skin and bounces light off into the stratosphere, like tennis balls off a racket.
+The zinc oxide (also called a physical or ‘inorganic’ sunscreen ingredient) is a physical block because it sits on the outer layers of your skin and bounces light off of your skin and back into the stratosphere.
+I think of the process as being like bouncing tennis balls off a racket.

-Know that if you’re really out in the sun, you need a great hat and to try to aim for staying in the shade as much as possible.
-(Of course, for extreme and sustained outdoor sun exposure, like a day at the beach, you just have to reapply sun screen every 2 hours.)
+Know that if you’re planning to really out in the sun, you need a great hat and to try to aim for staying in the shade as much as possible.
+(Of course, for extreme and sustained outdoor sun exposure, like a day at the beach, you just have to reapply sunscreen every 2 hours.)

 It takes some effort and planning but your skin will reward you by looking younger than you expect, and for years!
 As you’ve probably already heard, most of the undesirable skin changes we see with age like wrinkles, age spots and skin thinning are actually due to sun damage.
 Who needs it!
 And remember, you need sun protection all year round because even those winter UVA rays cause skin aging and skin cancer.